bmolnar91/workbook/module_advanced_enterprise_csharp.md

 Adding services to the service container makes them available within the app and in the `Configure` method.
 The services are resolved via dependency injection or from ApplicationServices.

 This method is also where dependencies are _registered_ with the Dependency Injection Container.
+This container provides the service to controllers.

 #### What Configure() method does in Startup.cs?